SSR and Isomorphic Rendering

 Isomorphic Rendering

-Implementation Principles of Isomorphic Rendering
+Principles of Isomorphic Rendering Implementation

-- Client loads CSR runtime engine
+- The client loads the CSR runtime engine

 Isomorphic Rendering Code Structure